 Top of page

-Prescription medicationsBoth bupropion (Zyban, Clorpax) and varenicline (Champix) reduce withdrawal symptoms when you quit.
+Prescription medicationsBoth bupropion (Zyban) and varenicline (Champix) reduce withdrawal symptoms when you quit.
 Varenicline also works by blocking the nicotine receptors in your brain and making smoking less satisfying.
 They're not suitable for everyone and can trigger strong side effects in a small number of people.
 Talk to your doctor to find out if they're right for you.
-You are allowed one course each of bupropion and varencline on the Pharmeceutical Benefits Scheme (PBS) every year.
-Your doctor will make it a condition of you taking these medications to have some coaching support while you're quitting as well, from a health professional or the Quitline.
+You are allowed two courses of bupropion (a commencement and a completion course) and up to three courses of varenicline (a commencement course, a continuation course and, if smoking cessation has been achieved, a third, completion course) on the Pharmaceutical Benefits Scheme (PBS) every year.
+It is a PBS prescribing condition, when taking these medications, to have some coaching support while you're quitting as well, from a health professional or the Quitline.